st3v3nmw/aspects-poc/README.md

 }
 ```

+## Server API documentation

+While the server is running (corresponding snap has been installed), documentation is available at [127.0.0.1:8000/docs](127.0.0.1:8000/docs).

 ## Development

 Make sure you've installed the PoC using the installation script above to make sure that all assertions are acknowledged and experimental features like aspects are turned on.